NoroffFEU/development-platforms/2-mysql-caste-study.md

 - Firewall: Access to a MySQL server can be restricted with the use of firewalls and allowing only authorized connections.

 Note that it's important to configure your security-best-practices to ensure that the data is secure.

+SQL injections

+It is highly recommended that developers properly configure the database and all code connected to it to avoid attacks such as SQL injections. here are some methods from MySQL that can help secure the database:

+- prepared statements: Separate and create layers between user input and SQL with prepared statements and parameterized queries.
+- Stored procedures: Control what types of statements are executed.
+- Input validation: Build a robust validations system to properly sanitize data.
+- Limited privileges: Limit and compartmentalize privileges to decreases risk of SQL injections

 #### Scalability